ssato/python-anyconfig/docs/index.rst

   scm4 = anyconfig.gen_schema(conf4)
   scm4_s = anyconfig.dumps(scm4, "json")

-And in the last place, anyconfig provides a CLI tool called anyconfig_cli to process configuration files:
+And in the last place, python-anyconfig provides a CLI tool called anyconfig_cli to process configuration files and:

 - Convert a/multiple configuration file[s] to another configuration files in different formats
 - Get configuration value in a/multiple configuration file[s]